symlxp/PIDR2017/README.md

  - then just run:

-		./instal.sh
+		./scripts/install.sh

-		( if you can't use the script :  sudo chmod 777 instal.sh )
+		( if you can't use the script :  sudo chmod 777 scripts/install.sh )

 ### Install Compiling tools